toannguyen3107/cryptohack-solution/README.md

 ## Usage

-Each directory in this repository corresponds to a specific category or challenge on CryptoHack.
+Each directory in this repository corresponds to a specific category or challenge on CryptoHack, Hackthebox, overthewire or tryhackme.
 Inside each directory, you'll find code solutions, explanations, and any additional resources related to the challenges.

-Feel free to explore and use the solutions to learn more about cryptography and security.
+Feel free to explore and use the solutions to learn more about cryptography, security, vul analysis.

 ## Contributing